HadrienG2/performancer-archive/README.md

-# Performance analysis interface to procfs
+# Performance analysis interface to procfs (and later sysfs)

 When measuring system and application performance on Linux, a lot can be learned just by reading or polling the contents of /proc.
 Unfortunately, doing so